 The application is designed to gather information about your environment and functional ability to use CAT’s fixed-route bus service.
 A separate information form will be sent to your medical professional to gather additional information about your disability or medical condition and functional abilities.
 The person reviewing your application may ask for additional information as needed.

-You will be notified in writing of your eligibility status within 21 days after a completed application including the completed medical professional information form has been received by the Mobility Manager.
+You will be notified in writing of your eligibility status within 21 days after a completed application including the completed medical professional information form has been received.
 You will also receive an ADA Paratransit eligibility card if you are determined eligible for ADA Paratransit service.
 This card is honored for up to 21 days a year on any public transportation system throughout the United States.

 If you do not agree with the decision that is made, you can appeal the decision to a review panel.